Shivthar Ghal

 Shivthar Ghal, also known as Sundarmath, (Sundarmath means Beautiful Monastery), is a cave, about 34 km from Mahad, near Barasgaon, Maharashtra, India.
 Shivthar Ghal is located in Varandha Ghat in the Sahyadris on the Bhor-Mahad road.
 In monsoons, a waterfall falls in front of the cave.

 Samarth Ramdas dictated Dasbodh to Kalyan Swami.
 Samarth Ramdas lived here for about 22 years.
-It is believed that this is where the first meeting between Maratha king Chatrapati Shivaji Maharaj and Samarth Ramdas took place.
+It is believed that this is where the first meeting between Maratha king Shivaji and Samarth Ramdas took place.

-The cave was discovered by Shankarrao Deo of Dhule in 1930.
-The cave and surrounding area was renovated after Samarth Seva Mandal was formed in 1950.
-The campus includes the actual cave under the waterfall, Ramdas Swami temple, dining hall and accommodation.
-Between 12:00 pm and 1:30 pm, the visitors can have the prasad consisting of Moong Dal Khichadi and Shira.
-Shivthar Ghal Sundarmath Seva Samiti organizes various programs at this location.